+Do you want to know the best way to travel to Spain?
 Like the rail network throughout much of Europe, travel in Spain by train is easy, cost-effective and efficient.
-As a self-confessed train geek and avid city explorer, travelling around the country perfectly combined these two passions where I was able to traverse four cities in four days in a whirlwind tour of Tarragona, Zaragoza, Madrid and Seville via Spain’s high-speed Renfe AVE service.
+As a train geek and avid city explorer, travelling around the country perfectly combined these two passions.

-- 1 Spain Train Travel – Why Use the AVE?
+- Spain Train Travel – Why Use the AVE Train?

-Spain Train Travel – Why Use the AVE?
+Spain Train Travel – Why Use the AVE Train?

-Having spent a month traveling around Japan on a similar adventure, it brought back memories of the bullet trains – the ease and comfort, the unforgettable whoosh as the trains passed the station and the excitement of arriving in a new city in a matter of a few short hours.
+Having spent a month travelling around Japan on a similar adventure, the AVE train in Spain brought back memories of the bullet trains – the ease and comfort, the unforgettable whoosh as the trains passed the station and the excitement of arriving in a new city in a matter of a few short hours.

 Spain AVE Guide – What Route Will You Choose?

 With over 2,000 stations and 2,270 kilometres of railways, train travel in Spain means being presented with a lot of choices where you can mix countryside with cities and coastlines.
 When it comes to the AVE high-speed options, there’s plenty of information out there to get you started with planning your route.